citizensadvice/local-office-search-api/README.md

 You should then be able to visit the app at http://local-office-search-api.test:3060/.

-Once you're done, `bin/docker/stop` does ends the application!
+Once you're done, `bin/docker/stop` ends the application!

 ## Running tests

-This repo uses Rails' Minitest framework.
+This repo uses RSpec for testing.
 To quickly run all the tests:
-`bundle exec rake test`.
+`bundle exec rake spec`.

 Linting is also available, and this is done using Rubocop, following [Citizens' Advice code style](https://github.com/citizensadvice/citizens-advice-style-ruby).